 Since then, I have photographed more weddings than I can count, with my social anxiety improving with each and every one.
 It may be a very stressful job with a lot of pressure but it constantly challenges me, which is so good for keeping my social anxiety at a great distance.

-A few reasons why my job helped me overcome the majority of my social anxiety:
+A few reasons why my job helped me overcome social anxiety:

 - I’m constantly face to face with lots of new people.
 Meeting new prospective clients for coffee and photographing hundreds of strangers every month.